Influence of Caste System in Clothing of Ancient India

 – Rig Veda 10.90.11–12

-While Rig Veda sanctions purity of fair-skinned lineage, later Vedic texts relate the notion of purity through hierarchy decided by profession.
-Evidence of clothing in this era comes only in form of Vedic knowledge which was verbally transferred to pupils by Brahmin teacher.
+Evidence of clothing in this era comes only in the form of Vedic knowledge which was verbally transferred to pupils by Brahmin teachers.
 Vedic people did not sew their clothes.
 Clothing was chiefly minimal and draped, however description of rich ornaments and jewellery are mentioned.

 Some translations of references of clothing items in Rig Veda include: